SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 ![ADLS Gen 2 Storage Accounts](./media/e2e-rest-flow/prereq-rg-adlsgen2.PNG)

-#### Setup filesystem and seed data to the provider storage account
+#### Setup filesystem and seed data to the Provider storage account

 Create a filesystem on the storage account using the `az storage container` command.
 Once the filesystem is created, upload a sample dataset (files can be uploaded with nested folders).